aouzeri/2DVertexModel/README.md

 ## Cite

-You can acknowledge this package in any publication or pedagogical session that relies on it using [CITATION.cff](CITATION.cff).
+You can acknowledge this package in any publication or pedagogical session that relies on it by citing the following link https://github.com/aouzeri/2DVertexModel.

 ## References